 If it’s raining or you are using your camera in wet situations, like snorkelling or swimming, then of course you will want to use the closed back piece.
 To prevent fog in this situation simply add a little piece of tissue paper, paper towel or even a rice grain to the camera case.
 This will prevent any fogging and allow you to keep taking great shots.

 Edit Your Photos

-Sometimes the GoPro will capture a good shot but it will be too dark, too overexposed or not as brightly colored as you had hoped.
+Sometimes the GoPro will capture a good shot.
+Other times it will be too dark, too overexposed or not as brightly colored as you had hoped.
 A way you can remedy this is to edit the photos after you have taken them.

-This is another area where you’ll have to practice to improve your skills but over time it will become easier and the edited photos will look a lot better than if you just uploaded or shared them straight from the camera.
+This is another area where you’ll have to practice to improve your skills.
+Over time it will become easier and the edited photos will look a lot better than if you just uploaded or shared them straight from the camera.

 Try to keep some of these GoPro photography tips in mind before heading out on your next adventure.
 That way you’ll be able to capture incredible photos of your trip and impress your friends and family with your photographic skill.